Lebanese parties agree on electoral law - foreign minister

-BEIRUT Lebanon's rival parties reached agreement on Tuesday on an electoral law, Foreign Minister Gebran Bassil said, staving off a political crisis and paving the way for a parliamentary election.
+BEIRUT (Reuters) - Lebanon's rival parties reached agreement on Tuesday on an electoral law, Foreign Minister Gebran Bassil said, staving off a political crisis and paving the way for a parliamentary election.

 The agreement still needs the approval of the cabinet in a meeting scheduled for Wednesday, and will then be sent to parliament.